-Applications for Honours Scholarships, Masters Scholarships or PhD Scholarship Support Grants will only be accepted on behalf of students who hold Australian citizenship, or have permanent Australian residency status.
+Applications for Honours Scholarships, Masters Scholarships or PhD Scholarship Support Grants will only be accepted (from a host institution) on behalf of students who hold Australian citizenship or permanent Australian residency status.
 The proposed research for Honours Scholarships, Masters Scholarships and PhD Scholarship Support Grants must be undertaken at an appropriate Australian institution.

 PhD Scholarship Support Grants - are available to PhD students who have successfully secured a Research Training Program (RTP) Scholarship.
-Applicants must have secured an RTP Scholarship that commenced in the current calendar year (for example, the applicant of a PhD Scholarship Support Grants application submitted by December 2020 must have received an RTP Scholarship that commenced in 2020).
+PhD students must have secured an RTP Scholarship that commenced in the current calendar year (for example, the PhD student listed on a PhD Scholarship Support Grants application submitted by 10 December 2021 must have received an RTP Scholarship that commenced in 2021).